MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 4. The fourth, fifth, and sixth parameters form a comparison statement that specifies event conditions to filter out unwanted messages.
 The `TimeOfFlight` WebSocket data stream can send data from all of Misty's TOF sensors, but we only need data from her front center sensor.
 Pass `"SensorPosition"` for the `property` parameter to specify we want data from a specific sensor.
 5. `inequality` is a string that sets a comparison operater to specify the conditions of events to recieve messages about.
 In this case we use `"=="`.
 6. `value` is a string that specifies which value of the `property` parameter to check against.
 We want to receive information for TOF sensors where the value of the `"SensorPosition"` property is `”Center”`.
 7. `returnProperty` is an optional parameter.
-We don't need to pass an arguement for this parameter for our subscription to `TimeOfFlight`.
+We don't need to pass an argument for this parameter for our subscription to `TimeOfFlight`.
 Enter `null`.
 8. `eventCallback` is the callback function that triggers when WebSocket data is received.
 We’ll name this function `_centerTimeOfFlight` to correspond to the name we provided for this event.
 The **Callbacks** section of this tutorial describes how to write the code for this function.